frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 We can see that the interval observable is 'recreated' when the second subscription occurs.

 This might feel a little weird in the beginning, but it gives us the benefit to re-use observables, which is a quite powerfull concept once you get the hang of it.
 It however also introduces some weird side effects.
-Lets take a look at an example:
+Let's take a look at an example:

 <a class="jsbin-embed" href="http://jsbin.com/xejojucicu/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>